Internal Governing Policies

 STATEMENT OF PURPOSE

 Eastern Illinois University provides equality of opportunity in education and employment for all students and employees.
-Discrimination is prohibited on the basis of race, color, religion, national origin, ancestry, age, sex, marital status, disability, sexual orientation, veteran’s status (as protected by law), or other basis of discrimination precluded by federal and state statutes.
+Discrimination is prohibited on the basis of race, color, religion, national origin, ancestry, age, sex, marital status, disability, sexual orientation, gender identity, veteran’s status (as protected by law), or other basis of discrimination precluded by federal and state statutes.

 Other forms of prohibited discrimination are considered in these university policies: IGP #178 Discrimination Under the Americans with Disabilities Act, IGP #62 Services for Students with Disabilities, IGP #172 Affirmative Action Procedures for Specified Veterans and Applicants and Employees with Disabilities, and IGP #61 Religious Observances for Students.